4 simple steps for keeping eye makeup on oily eyelids, because the struggle is real

-HelloGiggles chatted with New York-based makeup artist and C.E.O. of Glo Beauty Bar Heather Adessa and she gave us the lowdown on oily lids, giving us easy steps to minimize eye makeup messes once and for all.
-Tackling this problem comes down to using good products, because oily eyelids happen thanks to the amount of oil your glands produce.
-People with drier skin will naturally have less oil on their lids, and unfortunately, it seems there’s little that can be done to halt your skin’s oil production.
+HelloGiggles chatted with New York-based makeup artist and CEO of Glo Beauty Bar, Heather Adessa, who gave us the lowdown on oily lids and provided us with easy steps to minimize eye makeup messes once and for all.
+Tackling this problem comes down to using products that mattify your eyelids and grip onto powdery eyeshadow to keep it in place when things get slick.

 Adessa says, “That all has to do with the person’s oil glands in the skin.
 A dermatologist would need to do an evaluation if the client felt that they are excessively oily.”